smit8585/WOC-2.0-GDSC-AUM-/Human_Activity_Classification/README.md

 - To build a model that can classify the activity of human such as Standing, laying, walking, sitting, etc. on the basis of input parameters given in the training and testing data.
 - To show how much accurately the model can classify activities correctly.

+# Guideline
+- Fork the repository
+- do the following in your forked repo:
+- create a folder with your name in `/Human_Activity_Classification/` directory.
+- for ex: `/Human_Activity_Classification/smit's_solution`
+- Add your files inside the folder that you created.
+- for ex: `/Human_Activity_Classification/smit's_solution/filename.py`
+- after adding your files and finishing your work, rise a pull request.